loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 {{< figure src="20250925_008.jpg" width="50%" loading="lazy" alt="m5 spring t-nut t0" attr="M5 spring T-nut from Amazon" attrlink="https://www.amazon.com/uxcell-Elastic-Aluminum-Extrusion-Profile/dp/B07KWV51VG">}}

-Third, since I purchased four shelves, and the shelf that the rack sits on is open in the back, I would mount an extra shelf on the back of the rack to give me more space for one more item.
+Third, since I purchased four shelves, and the wooden shelf that the rack sits on is open in the back, I would mount an extra shelf on the back of the rack to give me more space for one more item.

 {{< img src="20250925_009.png" alt="mini-rack assembled with extra shelf" >}}